 Healthy Places NC is a multi-year, multi-million dollar initiative working in some of the most distressed counties in rural North Carolina.
 The Trust asked MDC to help it engage community colleges serving those locations by conducting research and analysis of the colleges’ current and potential roles in improving health outcomes and influencing healthy behaviors in their communities.

 - Western Piedmont Community College, Morganton

-Next steps for the effort include exploring specific projects the colleges can take to better provide health-related programming to their faculty, staff, students, and surrounding community.
-The colleges will also form a learning network to ensure that best practices are shared between institutions
+Colleges explored specific projects to better provide health-related programming to their faculty, staff, students, and surrounding community.
+The colleges also formed a learning network to ensure that best practices were shared between institutions

-- Helping community colleges in rural areas develop and implement programs to impact the health of their students, faculty, and staff and broader community
+- Community colleges in rural areas developed and implemented programs to improve the health of their students, faculty, staff, and broader community

-- Facilitating conversations among college leadership to allow for cross-site engagement to share innovative techniques for serving rural communities
+- MDC facilitated conversations among college leadership to allow for cross-site engagement to share innovative techniques for serving rural communities

-- MDC brought representatives of the colleges, including college presidents, to Winston-Salem for a two-day meeting.
-The purpose of the meeting was to inform the colleges about the HPNC initiative and to learn more about how each of the institutions saw their role in meeting their community’s broad health needs.
+- MDC brought representatives of the colleges, including college presidents, to Winston-Salem for a two-day meeting to to discuss how each of the institutions saw their role in meeting their community’s broad health needs.